josemarluedke/initjs/README.md

 How about code that we need over and over again?
 Initjs was a solution for that: Modules!

-Modules are the solution to not repeat the same code in more than one place.
-We just create a function with the code that we need in more than one place and on the page we need use it, we just say it.
+Modules is the solution to not repeat the same code in more than one place.
+We just create a function with the code that we need in more than one place and then in the view we need use it, we just say it.

 #### Examples